apache/arrow/r/README.md

 and interprocess communication.

-The `arrow` package exposes an interface to the Arrow C++ library to access many of its features in R. This includes support for working with Parquet (`read_parquet()`, `write_parquet()`) and Feather (`read_feather()`, `write_feather()`) files, as well as lower-level access to Arrow memory and messages.
+The `arrow` package exposes an interface to the Arrow C++ library to access many of its features in R. This includes support for analyzing large, multi-file datasets (`open_dataset()`), working with individual Parquet (`read_parquet()`, `write_parquet()`) and Feather (`read_feather()`, `write_feather()`) files, as well as lower-level access to Arrow memory and messages.